KamilSuchecki/KamilSuchecki/README.md

 # Hi there, I'm Kamil 👋

-Passionate about Computer Science with a particular focus on Unix and Cyber Security.
+Passionate about Computer Science with a particular focus on Unix software and Cyber Security.

 - 🔭 I’m currently working on Attiny85 projects
 - 🌱 I’m currently learning BrainFuck 😂